Ayush-code777/Ayush-code777/README.md

-- 👋 Hi, I’m @Ayush-code777
-- 👀 I’m interested in ...
+Hi there :)
+I'm Ayush an aspiring software developer located in India

+I am well-versed with programming languages as C, C++, Python, SQL.
+I have worked in ML area also and have made a movie recommendation project.
+Check-out my project in the project section.

+I put relevant and important programs to understand the working of different data structures in C.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently improving my programming skillset and working on building android applications using Flutter , Dart language

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a project for image-detection in AI :0

-- 📫 How to reach me ...
+I can turn coffee into code .
+Check my hackerrank profile (https://www.hackerrank.com/aa2110)

 <!---
 Ayush-code777/Ayush-code777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.